A visit to the impressive Charles Fort in Kinsale is one of the most popular things to do in Cork.

 One of the beauties of Charles Fort in Kinsale is that it’s a short spin away from a clatter of other attractions, both man-made and natural.

-Below, you’ll find a handful of things to see and do a stone’s throw from Charles Fort (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from Charles Fort (or just hop into our guide to our favourite things to do in Kinsale).

 1. The Scilly walk